Badrul-Arefin/badrul-arefin.github.io/research.md

 <h2>In brief</h2>

 <b> 1st Postdoc research</b><br>
-To unravel the molecular network that orchestrates the central nervous system (CNS) formation during embryogenesis.I was involved in a set of studies that take a comprehensive molecular and genetic approach aimed at understanding the connection between Notch and proliferation control in the Drosophila central nervous system (CNS).
-More will be added soon...
+To unravel the molecular network that orchestrates the central nervous system (CNS) formation during embryogenesis.
+I was involved in a set of studies that take a comprehensive molecular and genetic approach aimed at understanding the connection between Notch and proliferation control in the Drosophila central nervous system (CNS).
+More will be added later...
 <br>
 - The Notch signalling in the central nervous system (CNS) development.<br>
 - Characterizing the stabilized version of the CDK inhibitor Dacapo and human p21 in the developing nervous system.